p-o-lo/ddpg_reacher/README.md

 - **model.py** contains both the actor neural network and the critic neural network
 - **checkpoint_actor.pth** and **checkpoint_critic.pth** which contain the model weights of a successful actor and critic network
 - To run the code properly a **python** folder is provided.
 The project environment is similar to, but not identical to the Reacher environment on the [Unity ML-Agents GitHub page](https://github.com/Unity-Technologies/ml-agents).
 This folder, provided by the [Reinforcement Learning Nanodegree progam of **Udacity**]( https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893), there are all the files needed for the installation of the Unity environments.
-- The **report.pdf** describes the details of the implementation and more ideas about the DDPG algorithm.
+- The **Report_reacher.pdf** describes the details of the implementation and more ideas about the DDPG algorithm.

 ## Requirements and installation